 When you schedule a phone consult about your child’s pragmatic language, you’ll have an opportunity to tell me about the difficulties he has been experiencing, without any fear of judgment.
 Whether you’re concerned about a specific incident or an ongoing problem, odds are I’ve seen it before, and I know how to help.
 You’ll walk away from our phone consult with some of my tried-and-true strategies for helping a child learn to make and keep friendships.
 And if you’re considering joining a social skills program local to you, I’ll make sure you know the signs of a good social skills program, and know how to steer clear of the ones that hurt more than they help.

-If this sounds like something that could be beneficial, then my assistant, Adriana, will be happy to set up a time for us to speak.
+If this sounds like something that could be beneficial, then my assistant, Paris, will be happy to set up a time for us to speak.
 She can be reached at 914.686.0190.